SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/windows.md

 ---
 id: windows
-title: Sumo Logic App for Windows Cloud Security Monitoring and Analytics
+title: Windows Cloud Security Monitoring and Analytics
 sidebar_label: Windows
 description: A guide to the Sumo Logic app for Windows - Cloud Security Monitoring and Analytics.
 ---